google/flatbuffers/docs/source/Internals.md

 They start with an `soffset_t` to a vtable.
 This is a signed version of `uoffset_t`, since vtables may be stored anywhere relative to the object.
-This offset is substracted (not added) from the object start to arrive at the vtable start.
+This offset is subtracted (not added) from the object start to arrive at the vtable start.
 This offset is followed by all the fields as aligned scalars (or offsets).
 Unlike structs, not all fields need to be present.
 There is no set order and layout.
 A table may contain